taunoe/s6rmlaud/README.md

 # Sõrmlaud

 I had one old and cheap keyboard with missing keys.
 So I take it apart and found this controller PCB board.
 The board pads were coated with graphite.
 I removed it and soldered wires on it.
+And put it on a breadboard.
+Then I mapped all rows and column combinations to find what scancode they output.

 The USB keyboard PCB has 8 row (R0 - R7 ) and 18 column pins (C0 - C17).